johnnovak/johnnovak.site/blog/_posts/2016-05-29-cross-platform-gui-trainwreck-2016-edition.md

 graphics (read, games).
-But the actual definition of IMGUI is much simpler: the UI is just a function of the current application state, the application should not be responsible for explicitly managing the UI state; keeping it in sync with the state of the app itself.
-The said forum thread is very enlightening TODO, so please read the linked materials in the suggested reading section if you're interested.)
+But the actual definition of IMGUI is much simpler: the UI is just a function of the current application state, the application should not be responsible for explicitly managing the UI state; keeping it in sync with the state of the app itself.)

 ### Enter NanoVG